nidss96/spark-pipeline/README.md

 ## Spark Job and Output
 - A PySpark job is used to merge the yellow and green datasets, compute monthly aggregates like revenue, passenger count and trip distance, and output the results to:
 -  Local disk (for local/standalone runs) in `data/report`.
--  Google Cloud Storage (GCS) or BigQuery ( scalable clusters using Dataproc)
+-  Google Cloud Storage (GCS) or BigQuery (scalable clusters using Dataproc)

+## Dashboard and reporting
+- Google Looker Studio is used to build a dashboard based on the monthly aggregated stats saved to BigQuery via Dataproc.

 Below are instructions for running the pipeline in each mode via CLI: